Why UX design is the difference between software that collects dust and software your team actually enjoys using every day.

 At MG Software, we start every project by observing how your team currently works.
 We watch, ask questions, and translate those insights into an interface that feels logical from the very first use.

 The biggest risk with new software is that nobody uses it.
-You invest tens of thousands of euros, and after three months everyone is still working in spreadsheets.
+Whether it is an employee portal or a client portal, you invest tens of thousands of euros, and after three months everyone is still working in spreadsheets.
 This problem almost always starts with the UX.

 Software that is intuitive gets adopted naturally.
 When an employee can complete a task faster in the new system than the old way, you do not need to provide training.
 The software sells itself.